edgedb/edgedb/docs/intro/quickstart.rst

     }
   };

-Click "COPY AS JSON" to copy the result of this query to your clipboard.
+Click ``COPY AS JSON`` to copy the result of this query to your clipboard.
 It will look something like this:

 .. code-block:: json